ml6team/fondant/docs/components/custom_python_component.md

 If you want to publish your component to the Fondant Hub, you will need to convert it to containerized component.
 See the [containerized component guide](../components/custom_containerized_component.md) for more info.

+**Note:** Python based components also support defining dynamic fields by default.
+See the [dynamic fields guide](../components/component_spec.md#dynamic-fields) for more info on dynamic fields.